 If a room in your house is being painted or renovated, here are some things you can do to protect your unborn baby:

 Millions of Americans carry a parasite in their blood called Toxoplasma gondii , which causes an infection called toxoplasmosis .
 Most people don’t have symptoms of this infection because their immune systems protect them from getting sick.
-Pregnant women, on the other hand, have to be more cautious because the parasite can seriously harm an unborn baby, causing symptoms such as blindness and intellectual disability.
+However, pregnant women have to be more cautious because the parasite can seriously harm an unborn baby, causing symptoms such as blindness and intellectual disability.

-While you should use common sense and avoid overexposure to obviously toxic substances (ones that give off noticeable fumes) when you are pregnant, it is important to keep this information in perspective.
+While you should use common sense and avoid overexposure to toxic substances when you are pregnant, it is important to keep this information in perspective.
 No randomized studies have been conducted to test the effects of household chemicals on unborn babies, so it is unclear if occasional use of these chemicals can significantly affect the health of your baby.
 Therefore, you should be cautious—not paranoid—when you are using potentially toxic substances around the house.

 The American Congress of Obstetricians and Gynecologists